-Thus within family selection economizes the breeding space and minimizes the rate of inbreeding.
+The within family selection economizes the breeding space and minimizes the rate of inbreeding.
 In within family selection, each family contributes equally to the parents of next generation, when single pair breedings are made and two individuals from each family are selected as replacement of the parents.
 The within family selection is better than individual selection when the sib correlation (t) is very high and caused largely by environmental effects.
-Within family selection operates on a large amount of additive variance within families.
+The within family selection operates on a large amount of additive variance within families.

-Selection and Breeding for Disease resistance:
+Selection and breeding for disease resistance

-There are three possible methods to identify and select the individuals for differences in resistance/ susceptibility to a certain disease/parasite.
+There are three possible methods to identify and select the individuals for differences in resistance/susceptibility to a certain disease/parasite.
 These are as under:

-- Occurrence of the disease under normal environmental conditions. - Inoculation of animals with pathogen causing the disease and - Use of indicators of resistance.
+- Occurrence of the disease under normal environmental conditions, - Inoculation of animals with pathogen causing the disease, and - Use of indicators of resistance.